G. I. Gurdjieff – a powerful and nonconformist spiritual master

 Another basic idea of Gurdjieff’s system is the eneagram

-The eneagram is a fundamental symbol that condenses into a synthetic form the fundamental laws of the Universe, the Law of Three and the Law of Seven.
+The Enneagram is a fundamental symbol that condenses into a synthetic form the fundamental laws of the Universe, the Law of Three and the Law of Seven.
 It consists of a circle divided into 9 equal parts and a series of lines.
-These lines form an equilateral triangle with the tip up, an expression of the Law of Three, and the six points constitute a dynamic, procedural expression of the Law of Seven.
+These lines form an equilateral triangle with the tip upwards, an expression of the Law of Three, and the six points constitute a dynamic, procedural expression of the Law of Seven.
 The eneagram was first revealed in the West by Gurdjieff, who very often applied this diagram within his methods of spiritual awakening.

 Gurdjieff called his system “the fourth way”